Skip to main content

 To get the best experience we would strongly advise using a more recent and compatible browser such as Google Chrome, Mozilla Firefox, Microsoft Edge or iOS Safari.

-Gifted house deposits: what do you need to consider?
+Gifted house deposits: what do you need to think about?

 What is a gifted deposit?

-A gifted deposit is money given to a homebuyer to buy a property, and can equate to some, or all, of their deposit.
-Different to loans, gifted deposits are given with the understanding that the money doesn’t need to be repaid.
+A gifted deposit is an amount of money given to someone buying a house, to cover some, or all, of their deposit.
+Unlike loans, gifted deposits are given with the understanding that the money does not need to be given back.

 How does a gifted deposit affect a mortgage?

-Gifted deposits are commonly accepted by mortgage lenders when they’re given by family members, such as parents or grandparents.
-For example, Newcastle Building Society’s lending policies welcome deposits gifted from parents and other relatives, as long as there’s no repayment required and the underwriter is happy to proceed.
-All lenders will expect proof of deposit as part of the application.
+Gifted deposits are often accepted by mortgage lenders when they’re given by family members, such as parents or grandparents.
+For example, Newcastle Building Society’s lending policies welcome deposits gifted from parents and other relatives, as long as they don't want their money back and the underwriter is happy to proceed.
+All lenders will need proof of deposit as part of the application.

 What is proof of deposit?

-Anyone that applies for a mortgage will need to provide proof of deposit as part of the lending process, usually as part of the supporting documents.
+Anyone that applies for a mortgage will need to give proof of their deposit money as part of the process.

-When using a gifted deposit, applicants will be required to provide confirmation that they received their deposit as a gift.
-Often, this requires signed confirmation by the donor, stating:
+When using a gifted deposit, applicants will need to show proof that they been given any deposit money as a gift.
+Often, you will need to show a signed confirmation by the giver, saying:

 • What their relationship to the applicant is;